toy/blueutil/README.md

 Due to possible problems, blueutil will refuse to run as root user (see https://github.com/toy/blueutil/issues/41).
 Use environment variable BLUEUTIL_ALLOW_ROOT=1 to override (sudo BLUEUTIL_ALLOW_ROOT=1 blueutil …).

+Environment variables:
+  BLUEUTIL_USE_SYSTEM_PROFILER=1  use system_profiler instead of IOBluetooth API (same as --use-system-profiler)

 Exit codes:
    0 Success
    1 General failure